MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/aci-details.md

 ### Prerequisites

 - **Docker Installed**: Ensure Docker is installed and running on your machine or server.
 You can download Docker from the [official website](https://www.docker.com/).
-- **Network Access**: Make sure your environment has network access to `mcr.microsoft.com` to pull images from MCR.
+- **Network Access**: To pull images from MCR, make sure your environment has network access to `mcr.microsoft.com`.

 ### Pulling the Image